Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{Settings where Simpler Estimation Strategies Emerge}

-When no covariates are allowable (i.e., both $A_z$ and $A_y$ are empty), the linear estimator (E-OBD; Eqn. \ref{eq:Estimator_EOBD}) and the Z-Model-SE estimator, respectively, recover causal versions of the Oaxaca-Blinder and Fairlie decompositions described in Section \ref{sec:SDA}.
-When no covariates are intervention-allowable (i.e., $A_z$ is empty but $A_y$ is not), the steps involving $\kappa_1^*$ in the N-Model-SE, N-Model-WSE, Z-Bridge-SE, and Z-Bridge-WSE estimators can be skipped and the weights $\omega_{01}^{A_z}$ reduce to one.
-When no covariates are outcome-allowable (i.e., $A_y$ is empty but $A_z$ is not), the steps involving $\eta_1^*$ can be skipped and the weights $\omega_{gT}^{A_y}$ reduce to one. $\eta_1^*$ is also obviated and $\omega_{1T}^{A_y}$ reduces to one when $A_y$ is non-empty but $G=1$ is the standard population.
-When all covariates are intervention-allowable or outcome-allowable (i.e., $N$ is empty but one of $A_z$ or $A_y$ is non-empty), the steps involving $\lambda_1^N$ (N-Model estimators) and the steps that involve $\nu_1^*$ or assign or sample values of $N$ (N-Bridge estimators) can be skipped, as then the N-Model-SE and N-Bridge-SE coincide (as do N-Model-WSE and N-Bridge-WSE).
+When no covariates are allowable (i.e., both $A_z$ and $A_y$ are empty), the linear estimator (E-OBD; (\ref{eq:Estimator_EOBD})) and the Z-Model-SR estimator (based on (\ref{eq:SeqExp_Z_Model_SR})), respectively, recover causal versions of the Oaxaca-Blinder and Fairlie decompositions described in Section \ref{sec:SDA}.
+When no covariates are intervention-allowable but some are outcome-allowable (i.e., $A_z$ is empty but $A_y$ is not), the steps involving $\kappa_1^*$ in the N-Model-SR, N-Model-SWR, Z-Bridge-SR, and Z-Bridge-SWR estimators can be skipped and the covariate-shifting weights $\omega_{01}^{A_z}$ reduce to one.
+When no covariates are outcome-allowable but some are intervention-allowable (i.e., $A_y$ is empty but $A_z$ is not), the steps involving $\eta_1^*$ can be skipped and the standardizing weights $\omega_{gT}^{A_y}$ reduce to one. $\eta_1^*$ is also obviated and the standardizing weight $\omega_{1T}^{A_y}$ reduces to one when $A_y$ is non-empty but $G=1$ is the standard population.
+When all covariates are allowable in some way (i.e., $N$ is empty but one of $A_z$ or $A_y$ or both are non-empty), the steps involving $\lambda_1^N$ (N-modeling estimators) and the steps that involve $\nu_1^*$ and assigning or sampling values of $N$ (N-bridging estimators) can be skipped.
+In fact, the following paired estimators coincide with one another within each pair: N-Model-PW and N-Bridge-PW, N-Model-SR and N-Bridge-SR, N-Model-SWR and N-Bridge-SWR, and N-Model-RW and N-Bridge-RW, showing that in this case the N-modeling and N-bridging strategies collapse into a single strategy.